Magnificent-Big-J/lara-auth-suite/README.md

 ## 🚀 Overview

 **Rainwaves/Lara Auth Suite** gives you plug-and-play authentication for Laravel APIs.
-It unifies Sanctum’s token authentication and Laravel’s session guard, allowing developers to choose their preferred mode — or run both at once.
+It unifies Sanctum’s token authentication and Laravel’s session guard, allowing developers to choose their preferred mode — or even run both at once.

-It’s ideal for:
+**Perfect for:**
 - SPAs and mobile apps using token-based auth
 - Inertia or Blade apps using session-based auth
-- Hybrid systems that want both
+- Hybrid systems that need both

 ---